UkiSamouki/laravel-forum/README.md

 factory('App'Replay', 30)->create(['thread_id' => App\Thread::latest()->first()->id]);  to create 30 reply for latest thread

+And npm run watch to compile.

+And php artisan serve to start serve app.

 Project and documentation isn't done yet this is only to start app and have some basic UI.